Skip to main content

 Explore Greater Yellowstone

 Big Sky is less than an hour’s scenic drive from West Yellowstone, the park’s west entrance.
-A beautiful place under the cover of snow, most roads are closed to cars in the winter.
-The only way to access Yellowstone National Park from the west entrance is via snowmobile, Nordic skiing, or snowcoach.
+It is a beautiful place under the cover of snow but most roads are closed to cars in the winter.
+The only way to access Yellowstone National Park from the west entrance is via snowmobile, nordic skiing, or snowcoach.
 Tours can be booked through Yellowstone National Park-approved outfitters.